-Flexible benefits were introduced by the Government from 6 April 2015 to allow members of defined contribution schemes, who are over age 55, more freedom on how they take money from their pension pot.
+Members of defined contribution schemes, who are over age 55, can take money from their pension pot in different ways.
+These are known as flexible benefits.

-The LGPS is not a defined contribution pension scheme, it is a defined benefit scheme.
-It is not directly affected by these changes.
-However, if you stop paying into the LGPS and you have three or more months' membership, then unless you are retiring with immediate effect due to redundancy, business efficiency or ill health, you will have the right to transfer your LGPS pension to a defined contribution scheme providing flexible benefits.
+The LGPS is a defined benefit not a defined contribution pension scheme.
+The flexible benefit rules do not apply to your LGPS pension.
+However, if you stop paying into the LGPS and you have three or more months' membership, you may have the right to transfer your LGPS pension to a defined contribution scheme providing flexible benefits.
 The transfer must be completed more than 12 months before you reach your Normal Pension Age in the LGPS.
+You will not have the right to transfer if you are retiring with immediate effect due to redundancy, business efficiency or ill health.

-You will be required by law to take independent financial advice if the value of your pension benefits in the LGPS (excluding AVCs) is more than $\pounds$ 30,000.
-You are not required to take independent financial advice if the value of your benefits is less than $\pounds$ 30,000.
+You will be required by law to take independent financial advice if the value of your pension benefits in the LGPS (excluding AVCs) is more than \pounds 30,000.
+You are not required to take independent financial advice if the value of your benefits is less than \pounds 30,000.
 However, transferring your pension rights is not an easy decision to make.
 Seeking the help of an independent financial adviser before you make a final and irreversible decision to transfer could help you to make an appropriate decision.